6 Symptoms of Pancreas Problems

 - Limit your consumption of refined sugars and flour.

 - If you smoke, cut the habit!
 This is absolutely necessary in order to prevent pancreatic cancer.

 - Avoid alcohol.
 According to nutritionists, consuming one cup of wine a day may be healthy.
 However, but if you exceed this amount regularly, the effect on your pancreas is immediate.
 Avoid it for the good of your health.

 - Consume foods that are high in fiber, especially whole grains.

 - Consume vegetables such as broccoli, cauliflower, cabbage, watercress and Brussels sprouts.
 These vegetables are perfect for taking care of your pancreas and for avoiding cancer.

 - Try to prevent diabetes.

-- Protein consumption is indispensable for treating and preventing pancreatic illnesses.
+- Protein consumption is indispensable for treating and preventing pancreas problems.
 Try to always get your proteins from legumes and fish.
-If you eat meat, make sure it is turkey; it’s healthier and has less fat
+If you eat meat, then turkey is the best option – it’s healthier and has less fat.